By combining zones into clearly defined interconnected polygons, spatial relationships between zones can be determined.

 How such “camouflage/concealment” penalties/challenges are to be applied, lies outside the scope of this document, and is handled respectively by your own RPG rules.
 In most cases, the camouflage/concealment penalties will typically stack if the visibility propagation along the graph crosses over multiple layers of such areas.

-In summary, in conjunction with the waypoints’ Visibility Notations, there are 3 methods to determiming actual map visibility towards specific target character positions or “where” a character should be located in:
+In summary, in conjunction with the waypoints’ Visibility Notations, there are 3 similar variations to determiming actual map visibility towards specific target character positions or “where” a character should be located in:

 Do not have exact spatial positions on the map (or at least, don’t reveal them to players), but simply assosiate characters directly to the waypoint nodes thsemselves narratively.
 When you do this, there is no “in-between” positions anymore.
 They are basically “inside” that waypoint, but exactly where within it is purely an optional descriptive affair by GM.
 Though player favoring of certain sides of that waypoint would be factored in by the GM.